ashutoshalung/tp/docs/UserGuide.md

 ## Features

+Quizmos supports:
-- Quizmos supports creating basic flashcards with text based questions and answers.
+- Creating basic flashcards with text-based questions and answers.
-- **Marking flashcards as important/starred** for easy review.
+- Marking flashcards as important/starred for easy review.
+- Listing all flashcards for an overview.
+- Deleting flashcards by their index.
+- Searching flashcards using keywords or keyphrases.
+- Reviewing flashcards in multiple modes: Simple Flip, True/False (T/F), and Multi-Choice Question (MCQ).
+- Exiting the program gracefully.

 ---

 ## Usage